OpenPecha/Monolingual-Bo-data/README.md

 - **Objective**: Clean OCRed data which contained significant noise.
 - **Research**: Investigated the use of RoBERTa and a method from Meta using KenLM for quality assessment based on perplexity scores ([Meta's approach](https://arxiv.org/pdf/1911.00359.pdf)).
 - **Tools**: Trained a KenLM 5-gram model on 15GB of cleaned data to classify sentences into three quality classes (A, B, C) based on perplexity scores.
+The 15GB data is at s3://openpecha.cleaned/tokenized_raw_text/ It's composed of files from doc and no text from OCR exist here.
 - **Process**: Assigned quality scores to sentences, organizing them into folders based on their classification to segregate data by quality.

 ## Final Dataset Composition